hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `auto_scale` - A `auto_scale` block that describes the scale settings when using auto scale.

+* `data_disks` - A `data_disks` block describes the data disk settings.

+* `disk_encryption_configuration` - A `disk_encryption_configuration` block describes the disk encryption configuration applied on compute nodes in the pool.

+* `extensions` - An `extensions` block describes the extension settings

+* `inter_node_communication` - Whether the pool permits direct communication between nodes.
+This imposes restrictions on which nodes can be assigned to the pool.
+Enabling this value can reduce the chance of the requested number of nodes to be allocated in the pool.

+* `license_type` - The type of on-premises license to be used when deploying the operating system.

+* `node_placement_configuration` - A `node_placement_configuration` block that describes the placement policy for allocating nodes in the pool.

+* `os_disk_placement_setting` - Specifies the ephemeral disk placement for operating system disk for all VMs in the pool.

 * `storage_image_reference` - The reference of the storage image used by the nodes in the Batch pool.

 * `start_task` - A `start_task` block that describes the start task settings for the Batch pool.

+* `task_scheduling_policy` - A `task_scheduling_policy` block that describes how tasks are distributed across compute nodes in a pool.

+* `user_accounts` - A `user_accounts` block that describes the list of user accounts to be created on each node in the pool.

+* `windows_configuration` - A `windows_configuration` block that describes the Windows configuration in the pool.

 * `max_tasks_per_node` - The maximum number of tasks that can run concurrently on a single compute node in the pool.